aalto-trafficsense/regular-routes-devops/README.markdown

     * _Note: If a separate server was used just for database population, it is no longer needed after this step._
 1. Setup production server (run default recipe in local mode)
     `sudo chef-client --local-mode -j ../regularroutes-srvr.json`
-1. Generate a client_secrets.json in the Google Developer console
-    * Set up a product name in the APIs & auth / Credentials / OAuth consent screen
-    * APIs & Auth / Credentials / Create an OAuth client id.
-Application type: Web application.
-Authorized JavaScript origin & Authorized redirect URIs need two addresses each, as explained [here](https://github.com/aalto-trafficsense/regular-routes-client/blob/master/README.markdown#31-build-new-ids-in-google-developer-console).
-    * Copy the returned client_ID to your Android client project.
-File `regularroutes/src/main/assets/regularroutes.conf`, line web_cl_id.
-    * Use the download link on the OAuth 2.0 client ID to download the client_secrets.json
-    * Copy client_secrets.json to `/opt/regularroutes` on your server
 1. Rectify user rights
     `cd /out/regularroutes`
     `sudo chgrp lerero client_secrets.json`